k2-fsa/sherpa/docs/source/ncnn/pretrained_models/conv-emformer-transducer-models.rst

 .. hint::

 This model is a small version of `conv-emformer-transducer <https://github.com/k2-fsa/icefall/tree/master/egs/librispeech/ASR/conv_emformer_transducer_stateless2>_` trained in `icefall`_.
-It only has 8.8 million parameters and can be deployed on embedded device for real-time speech recognition.
+It only has 8.8 million parameters and can be deployed on **embedded device** for real-time speech recognition.
 You can find the models in ``fp32`` and ``int8`` format here `<https://huggingface.co/marcoyang/sherpa-ncnn-conv-emformer-transducer-small-2023-01-09>`_.

 This model is trained using `LibriSpeech <https://www.openslr.org/12/>`_ and it support only English.

-In the following, we show you how to download it and use it with `sherpa-ncnn <https://github.com/k2-fsa/sherpa-ncnn>`_
+In the following, we show you how to download it and deploy it with `sherpa-ncnn <https://github.com/k2-fsa/sherpa-ncnn>`_ on an embedded device.

 Please use the following commands to download it.

 .. code-block::bash